Thai Basil Pesto

 What is Thai Basil

-Thai basil is a key ingredient in Southeast Asian cooking, especially Thai and Vietnamese cuisines.
+Thai basil is a key ingredient in Southeast Asian cuisine, particularly in Thai and Vietnamese dishes.
 Its narrow, dark green leaves and purple stems are easy to spot.
 Unlike its Italian cousin, Thai basil packs a punch with its bold, spicy flavor and hints of licorice.
-You’ll often find it in curries, stir-fries, and soups like pho.
-Thai basil brings a unique, aromatic flavor twist to pesto that sets it apart from traditional recipes.
+You’ll often find it in curries, stir-fries, and soups, such as pho.
+Thai basil adds a unique, aromatic flavor twist to pesto, setting it apart from traditional recipes.
 If you can’t find Thai basil, sweet basil will work, but you’ll miss out on that distinctive flavor.

 Key Ingredients and Substitutions

-This Thai Basil Pesto recipe puts an Asian twist on a classic Italian sauce, using just a handful of fresh ingredients.
+This Thai Basil Pesto recipe adds an Asian twist to a classic Italian sauce, utilizing just a handful of fresh ingredients.

 In the printable recipe below, you can find a complete list of ingredients and measurements.